-22VLX05 ELECTROMAGNETIC INTERFERENCE AND COMPATABILITY L т Ρ С 3 0 0 3 PRE REQUISITE : NIL 1 I Course Objectives Course Outco mes 1.0 To gain broad conceptual understanding of the various aspects of electromagnetic (EM) Interference and compatibility.
-1.1 The student will be able to demonstration knowledge of the various sources electromagnetic interference.
+22VLX05 ELECTROMAGNETIC INTERFERENCE AND COMPATABILITY L т Ρ С 3 0 0 3 PRE PRE REQUISITE : NIL - Course Objectives Course Outco mes 1.0 To gain broad conceptual understanding of the various aspects of electromagnetic (EM) Interference and compatibility.
+1.1 I The student will be able to demonstrate knowledge of the various sources o electromagnetic interference.
 2.0 To develop a theoretical understanding of electromagnetic shielding effectiveness.
-2.1 The student will be able to display ar understanding of the effect of how electromagnetic fields couple through apertures and solve simple problems based on tha understanding.
+2.1 I The student will be able to display an understanding of the effect of how electromagnetic fields couple through apertures, and solve simple problems based on that understanding.
 3.0 To understand ways of mitigating EMI by using shielding, grounding and filtering.
-3.1 The student will b mitigation techniques 4.0 To understand the need for standards and to appreciate measurement methods.
+3.1 The student will be mitigation techniques e able s of shi to ex elding a kplain and gro the EMI ounding.
+4.0 To understand the need for standards and to appreciate measurement methods.
 4.1 I The student will be able to explain the need for standards and EMC measurement methods.
 5.0 To understand how EMI impacts wireless and broadband technologies.
-5.1 The student will be able to discuss the impact o EMC on wireless and broadband technologies.
+5.1 The student will be a EMC on wireless and able to I broad discus band t s the i echnol mpact of ogies.